6.2 Basic Ethical Concepts

 Figure 6.6 Beneficence

-Nursing advocacy extends beyond direct patient care to advocating for beneficence in communities.
+Nursing advocacy extends beyond direct client care to advocating for beneficence in communities.
 Vulnerable populations such as children, older adults, cultural minorities, and the homeless often benefit from nurse advocacy in promoting health equity.
 Cultural humility is a humble and respectful attitude towards individuals of other cultures and an approach to learning about other cultures as a lifelong goal and process.[36]
 Nurses, the largest segment of the health care community, have a powerful voice when addressing community beneficence issues, such as health disparities and social determinants of health, and can serve as the conduit for advocating for change.

 Nonmaleficence